ChaseRichardsonGit/TheButler/README.md

             Known Bugs / Issues
+            PERSONAS ON WEB
             Fix username-input text color to Black - 2/22/23 - 11:45AM
-            userInfo not working - move out of openai.js cost not working - move out of openai.js
+            userInfo not working - move out of openai.js cost not working - move out of openai.js It doesn't answer the first question right on Web.
+            /Commands out of the butler
+            Weather is borked.
+            calc/cost/clear into utils.

+            Finish passing the weather through openai and return longform response.
+            Website to be live to the database with ajax polling 1s.
+            Expose weather on the web.
+            Slash commands on web?
+            Today's Chats.
+            Conversation History - Clear memory on timer?

             0.0.895 Punch List:
             Refactor.
             Clean up code as much as possible.
 Remove all whoami where possible and replace with persona.
             Capture DM's sent count to bots in userInfos for tracking.

+            Get rid of puerus.js and jarvis.js by changing index.js - DONE - 2/23 - 8PM